demidov91/voice/README.md

   * `k` - *average* coefficient for each alternative candidate calculated for different *areas* and *regions*

 ### 3.2 Outliers on chart
 It was done iterativly: analyze and remove outliers, calculate coefficient for *area-region* pair, repeat.
 Below are charts with non-trusted poll stations marked.
-Only **288 poll stations** was left as trusted.
-Notice that some of them were not trusted when estimating turnout (see below).
+Only **288 polling stations** was left as trusted.
+Notice that some of them were not trusted when estimating turnout (see *chapter 5*).

 | area/region | Brest | Viciebsk | Homieĺ | Hrodna | Minsk | Mahilioŭ | Total |